rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 Recently, I felt an odd longing for seasons.

-San Francisco has only two seasons: pleasant and foggy.
+San Francisco has only two: pleasant and foggy.
 Trees keep their leaves year-round, and temperatures are consistently in the sweater range.
 It's a city of eternal mild weather.

 This past Christmas I went back to Toronto when winter was in full force.
 My phone told me it was -30°C. The downtown core was like a wind tunnel, blasting my face with high-speed frigid air. _Why does anyone put up with this?_ I thought.
-But here I am, five months later, sitting in the California sun, longing for some shittier weather.
+But here I am, five months later, sitting in the California sun, longing for some crappier weather.

 It's not the Canadian winters that I miss, so much as the natural division of time that seasons bring to the year.

-Living in a seasonless city makes time move at a scary pace like how, as a kid, summer vacation would end before you know it.
+Living in a season-less city makes time move at a scary pace, like how as a kid, summer vacation would end before you know it.
 Between work, travel, and a few personal projects, weeks pass by in an instant.
-I've been here for almost three years, but it's only felt like a couple months.
+I've been here for two years, but it's only felt like a couple months.

 ### The Language of Calendars

-Recently I’ve been thinking a bit about memory, journaling, and calendars.

-Calendars, even informal ones, are one of humanity’s oldest thinking tools.
-From agricultural days, it was important to know when in the year to plough, to seed, to harvest and when to let fields lie fallow.
-Even as socities grew, it became important to have standards for time, so you can know when to expect certain weather, demarcate religious days, or even just meaningfully talk about the future.
+Calendars, even informal ones, are one of humanity’s most important thinking tools.
+From agricultural days it was important to know when in the year to plough, to seed, to harvest and when to let fields lie fallow.
+Even as societies urbanized, it became important to have standards for time, so you can know when to expect certain weather, demarcate religious days, or even just meaningfully talk about the future.

-A day itself is easy enough to define, but it ended up taking

 There’s no shortage of writing about the impact of our mechanization of time, but McLuhan is particularly concise: